-The Pilot Era is a new professional 8K 360 camera.
+The Pilot Era is a new professional 8K 360 camera and is now available on indeigogo for a discounted price.
 Announced at CES 2018, the camera is the first and only to be able to shoot and stitch 8K 360 footage internally.
 Why is this important?
 Well for all other pro level 360 cameras you need to upload your footage to a desktop and wait for it to be stitched, usually using a dedicated stitching software from the developer.
 This means a lengthy wait until you can actually see if your 360 shot works or not.

 The Pilot Era, which received my personal award for strangest name ever, is able to cut out this part of the work flow and will stitch the footage it shoots internally.
 The camera also has some other unique features such a large LCD touch screen and voice control.
 Here are the full specs of this latest professional 360 camera:

 |360 Video Resolution||8K (7680x 3840) @24fps - 6K (5760x2880) @30fps - 4K (3840x1920) @60fps|